RichterBros/DrSneussFactory.Solution/README.md

 Running the program:
 1. To run the program, you'll need to compile the code: `dotnet build`.
 This will create a compiled application in the bin/ folder.
 2. Alternately, you can run the program directly with `dotnet run`.
+3. Run a command in the root directory of the project that looks like this: > `dotnet ef migrations add Initial`.
+4. Then run the following command: > `dotnet ef database update`.

 ## MySQL Installation and Setup